KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/26665295/156e30c3-c682-4f01-b801-fee5ba7bb139)

 Some notable characteristics:
 - We need two reader ports each with a data width that is 256 bits wide.
 We also want to use 8 FIFO buffers for each reader port.
-The SNAX ALU will have 4 PEs in parallel each taking in 64 bits data in each PE.
-Hence, the need for 256 bits wide reader port.
+The SNAX ALU will have 4 PEs in parallel each taking in 64 bits of data in each PE.
+Hence, the a need for a 256-bit wide reader port.
-- We need one writer port with a data width of 512 bits wide and uses 8 FIFO buffers.
-The SNAX ALU output is double the data width: 128 bits per port of a PE and hence with 4 PEs results in 512 bits wide write port.
+- We need one writer port with a data width of 512 bits and uses 8 FIFO buffers.
+The SNAX ALU output is double the data width: 128 bits per port of a PE and hence with 4 PEs results in 512 bits-wide write port.
 - We only need one temporal loob bound for this streamer.
 - The general affine address generation for this streamer is: